 We recommend that sessions demonstrate diversity in their range of participants, maintaining a balance of early career and established researchers, ideally from different institutions, countries, and academic backgrounds.

-Sessions are held in fourteen 90-minute time-slots over the four days of the IMC, plus three evening sessions of 60 minutes.
+Typically, at an in-person IMC, sessions are held in fourteen 90-minute time-slots over the four days of the IMC, plus three evening sessions of 60 minutes.
 These evening sessions are usually used for round table discussions, workshops, and other special sessions, though these may also be scheduled in 90-minute time-slots throughout the Congress.
 Over fifty different sessions may be running at any one time.
 With an event as large and complex as this, it is not always possible to honour scheduling requests.

 Criteria for Acceptance